Roadshow on Bharat Tex 2024 in Coimbatore Evokes huge Response | www.lokmattimes.com

 Bharat Tex 2024 will be held from February 26 to 29, 2024 at Bharat Mandapam and Yashobhoomi in Delhi.
 The event will be organized collectively by all the Textiles Export Promotion Councils with the active support from the Ministry of Textiles.

-R. Gandhi, Minister of Handloom and Textiles, Government of Tamil Nadu, who was the Guest of Honour on the occasion said " Textile sector is highly developed in Tamil Nadu and Companies from the State can participate in large number in Bharat Tex ".
-The Minister also assured that the Tamil Nadu Government will become a Partnership State for Bharat Tex 2024.
+Shri R. Gandhi, Hon'ble Minister of Handloom and Textiles, Government of Tamil Nadu , who was the Guest of Honour on the occasion said “ Textile sector is highly developed in Tamil Nadu and Companies from the State can participate in large number in Bharat Tex “.
+The Hon'ble Minister also assured that the Tamil Nadu Government will become a Partnership State for Bharat Tex 2024.

 Bharat Tex is expected to attract over 3500 exhibitors, 3000 foreign buyers, 40000 trade visitors and over 50 knowledge sessions.